square/connect-api-examples/README.md

 # Overview

 This sample web application integrates the Square [Bookings API](https://developer.squareup.com/reference/square/bookings-api) and showcases some of its functionality, including:
 * Create booking
 * Update booking
 * Cancel booking
 * Search availabilities
-* List bookable staff members
+* List staff booking profiles
-* List appointment services

 In addition to the Bookings API, the application uses the following Square APIs for an integrated experience:

-* The [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to create and retrieve appointment service type catalog objects.
+* The [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to create and retrieve appointment service type catalog objects
-* The [Customers API](https://developer.squareup.com/reference/square/customers-api) to create and retrieve customer profiles in the seller's Customer Directory.
+* The [Customers API](https://developer.squareup.com/reference/square/customers-api) to create and retrieve customer profiles in the seller's Customer Directory
-* The [Locations API](https://developer.squareup.com/reference/square/locations-api) to get the location id to be used by other APIs in the application.
+* The [Locations API](https://developer.squareup.com/reference/square/locations-api) to find the seller’s currency to be used throughout the application.
-* The [Teams API](https://developer.squareup.com/reference/square/team-api) to retrieve team member details.
+* The [Teams API](https://developer.squareup.com/reference/square/team-api) to retrieve team member details

 # Setup